haktanpolatt/Mergen/README.md

 Drawing inspiration from this legendary figure, we have developed a chess AI that bases its moves not only on power but on foresight, balance, and intuition.

 # 🔧 Features
+- 🎮 **UCI Protocol Support**: Compatible with any chess GUI (Arena, ChessBase, Cute Chess, lichess bots)
 - ♟ **Deep Move Prediction**: Mergen evaluates dozens of possibilities with every move using iterative deepening
 - 🌀 **Intelligence and Intuition**: Adapts its playing style with advanced algorithms like quiescence search and alpha-beta pruning
-- 📚 **Opening Book**: Plays 25+ established opening systems including Ruy Lopez, Sicilian Defense, and Queen's Gambit
+- 📚 **Opening Book**: 108 positions with 186 moves covering major openings
 - 🎯 **Tactical Awareness**: Quiescence search prevents horizon effect and tactical blindness
-- ⚡ **Optimized Performance**: Transposition tables with Zobrist hashing, killer move heuristic, and move ordering
+- ⚡ **Optimized Performance**: 8.6x search speedup with futility pruning and enhanced evaluation
 - 🔍 **Search Enhancements**: Iterative deepening with Principal Variation (PV) tracking
+- 🔀 **Multi-Threading**: Lazy SMP parallel search (1-16 threads, 2-4x speedup)
 - 📖 **Pawn Promotion Choice**: Select promotion piece (queen, rook, bishop, knight)
 - ⏱️ **Smart Time Management**: Adaptive time allocation with support for bullet, blitz, rapid, and classical time controls
-- 🕰️ **Time-Aware**: Tracks thinking time and provides search statistics
+- � **Game Persistence**: PGN save/load with full game history
+- ✅ **Comprehensive Tests**: 54 unit tests covering all components

 ## 💻 How to Run Mergen?